Jak and Daxter: The Precursor Legacy

 |Gol and Maia's Citadel||This track is technically not unused.
 It plays whenever Jak is next to Samos in his cage, but the only way to reach the cage involves falling past it, which doesn't give the music enough time to start playing.|

-Two fanfares stored in VAGWAD.ENG, with their headers given in VAGDIR.AYB:
+Two fanfares stored in VAGWAD.ENG, with their filenames stored in VAGDIR.AYB:

 Unused Areas & Cutscene